 A control order imposes obligations, prohibitions and restrictions against a person for the purpose of protecting the public from a terrorist attack.
-The power to issue a control order is conferred on a Court provided that specific statutory criteria are met.
+The power to issue a control order is conferred on a court provided that specific statutory criteria are met.
 A control order can only last a maximum of 12 months.
-However, for people aged between 14 -18 years old, control orders cannot last longer than 3 months.
+However, for people aged between 14 -18 years old, control orders cannot last longer than three months.

-The Australian Federal Police (AFP) can make an application to the Court for a control order to be issued.
+The Australian Federal Police (AFP) can make an application to the court for a control order to be issued.

 A control order can only be issued if:

 - It would substantially assist in preventing a terrorist attack, or

 - provided, received or participated in training with a listed terrorist organisation, or

 - engaged in a hostile activity in a foreign country, or